- Home

 Although not strictly a real estate tax, the impuesto de timbres y estampillas applies to all credits in Chile, including real estate loans.

-2024 Calculation
+Calculation

-- Rate: 0.066% of credit amount per month
+- Rate: 0.066% of the credit amount per month

-- Cap: Maximum 0.8% of total credit amount
+- Cap: maximum 0.8% of total credit amount

-- Payment: In one payment at credit signature
+- Payment: in one payment at credit signature

 Example

-For a real estate loan of 100,000,000 CLP over 20 years (240 months):
+For a real estate loan of CLP 100,000,000 over 20 years (240 months):

-- Calculation: 100,000,000 × 0.066% × 240 months = 15,840,000 CLP
+- Calculation: 100,000,000 × 0.066% × 240 = CLP 15,840,000

-- But capped at 0.8%: 100,000,000 × 0.8% = 800,000 CLP
+- But capped at 0.8%: 100,000,000 × 0.8% = CLP 800,000

-- Tax to pay: 800,000 CLP
+- Tax to pay: CLP 800,000

 Declaration Obligations and Penalties

-- Rental income: Annual declaration in April (Operación Renta)
+- Rental income: annual declaration in April (Operación Renta)

-- Capital gains: Declaration within 3 months of sale
+- Capital gains: declaration within 3 months of sale

-- VAT: Monthly declaration if applicable
+- VAT: monthly declaration if applicable

 Penalties

-In case of non-compliance with tax obligations:
+In case of non-compliance:

 - Fines: 10% to 30% of tax due, plus late interest

-- Serious cases: Up to 200% fine and possible criminal prosecution
+- Serious cases: up to 200% fine and possible criminal prosecution

-- Undeclared VAT: Possible administrative closure
+- Undeclared VAT: possible administrative closure

 Practical Advice